pr4aveen/tp/docs/DeveloperGuide.md

  that existing commands would not have to be changed as much.

 Drawbacks:
 * A bi-directional association between projects and tasks will be needed.
 This is unnecessary as a project is composed of multiple tasks.
 Tasks do not need to know which project they are a part of.
-* It might be harder and more time consuming to write rigorous tests for this implementation.
+* It might be harder and more time-consuming to write rigorous tests for this implementation.

 #### Alternative 2: Projects can contain Projects
 Since projects and tasks are so similar, it may make more sense to treat them as the same object in the first place